lyon-esport/VR_HEADSET_MANAGER/README.md

 > Without these prerequisites, the headset will not be reachable over the network and scrcpy streaming will not work.

 ---
+## WEBSITE & API
+A dedicated website is available to manage your heasets and handle many options in addition of the CLI.
+I recommand to use the web interface to interract with your headsets as I added many functionalities (like headsets applications management and launcher).

+The web server is enabled by default to port 8080.
+This port can be modified in the config.json file.

+---
+## HEADSETS VIDEO CAPURE AND RESTREAM

+---
 ## Roadmap 🎯

 ### 🐞Known issues
+- At the moment it seems stable, let's report issues using Github Issues section

 ### Improvements
 #### 🏃Startup checks